 Out of all flowering plants, the orchid family is one of the largest, with thousands of different species growing on every continent except for Antarctica.
 The orchid varieties that gained popularity as houseplants, are primarily from tropical and subtropical region of the world; the Phalaenopsis Orchid being one of the most common and recognizable.

-In the wild, orchids are usually epiphytic; meaning they grow on other living trees, and they do so without damaging, or drawing nutrients from the tree.
+In the wild, orchids are either terrestrial or epiphytic.
+Terrestrial orchids, such as cymbidium orchids, grow in the ground.
+Epiphytic orchids, such as phalaenopsis and dendrobium orchids, grow on other living trees, and they do so without damaging, or drawing nutrients from the tree.
 Some orchids will source out locations with heavily aerated soil such a humus, or grow on rocks and in crevices, usually close to freshwater sources.
 These plants thrive in high humidity.

 To reflect their natural environments, the substrate in which orchid houseplants like to grow, is made up of a mixture of sphagnum moss, bark, and stone-like material, like perlite and charcoal.
 Unlike potting soil, orchid medium does not retain a lot of nutrients, so it is recommended that a mild blooming fertilizer be applied regularly to provide your plant with all the energy it needs to grow and bloom happily.